lenincompres/DOM.create/README.md

 ## DOM.create and P5.js

 Yes, DOM.create works for P5.js elements.
 If you are not familiar with P5.js?
-You should [remedy that](https://p5js.org/).
+[Remedy that](https://p5js.org/).

 ```javascript
 p5Element.create({